aliffzaifuddin/notes-app/README.md

 # Note app

 This is a note app created from React using the materials followed from the Scrimba website learning React
-- Use React MDE to make simple note
+- Use React MDE to make a simple note
 - Use Firebase as a Database to store data in real-time
+- Use useState and useEffect to hook React state to update and delete note
-- Use debouncing to delay the response send to the database
+- Use debouncing to delay the response sent to the database
 - Use Vite (?)